Richard Clement Wade: Death and legacy

-Wade died at his home in Roosevelt Island in Manhattan, New York.
+Wade died at his home in Roosevelt Island in Manhattan, New York on 18 July 2008.
 His wife, Liane Wood-Thomas Wade, survived him.

 Ohio Valley History created the Richard C. Wade Award and announced that a first recipient would be named in 2009.

 Views

 His first book The Urban Frontier (1959) was a challenge to Frederick Jackson Turner's Frontier thesis, asserting that the catalysts for western expansion were the Western cities like Pittsburgh, Louisville, and Cincinnati, not the pioneer farmers.

 In The Urban Frontier, Wade summarized the claims that scholars had made for the importance of the city in American history.
 The cities were the focal points for the growth of the West, especially those along the Ohio River and Mississippi River.
 The cities, especially Boston were the seedbeds of the American Revolution.
 The rivalry between cities, such as between Baltimore and Philadelphia, or between Chicago and St. Louis, stimulated economic innovations and growth, especially regarding the railroads.
 The failure of the South to develop an urban infrastructure significantly weakened it during the American Civil War, especially after its border cities of Baltimore, Washington, Louisville, and St. Louis refused to join the Confederacy.
 The cities were fonts of innovation in democracy, especially in terms of building powerful political organizations and machines; they were also the main base for reformers of what those machines built, becoming the home base for important immigrant groups, especially the Irish and the Jews.
 Cities were the strongholds of labor unions in the 19th and 20th centuries (although no longer true in the 21st century).
 See Richard Wade, "The City in History: Some American Perspectives," in Werner Z. Hirsch, ed., Urban Life and Form (1963) pages 59–77.
 In "Slavery in the Cities" Wade undermined a common understanding that slavery is a purely agrarian labor system emphasizing the importance of the South’s commercial cities.